Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Numerical Examples

 \subsection{Acceleration and Accuracy via \texttt{log-Fisher} Method}

 Now we test \texttt{log-Fisher} method on the other graph configurations in \Cref{fig:GraphConfig}.
 Certain geometric features of a Markov Chain influence its mixing time, with bottlenecks being a notable example \citep[See][]{Levin2009Markov}.
 A two-loop graph (see \Cref{fig:2loop}) bridged by a thin ``bottleneck'' is one of those examples.
-We use \texttt{log-Fisher} method on this configuration first.
-The target distribution is given by $\pi=[\frac{4}{27},\frac{4}{27},\frac{4}{27},\frac{1}{18},\frac{1}{18},\frac{4}{27},\frac{4}{27},\frac{4}{27}]$ so that the largest negative eigenvalue to the associated $Q^{\textrm{MH}}$ is $-3.79\times 10^{-2}$.
-The initialization on $\psi_i(0)=-\log\frac{p_i(0)}{\pi_i}$ follows the discussion in \Cref{sub:restart} without further warm-start period.
+We apply \texttt{log-Fisher} method on this configuration first.
+The target distribution is given by $\pi=[\frac{4}{27},\frac{4}{27},\frac{4}{27},\frac{1}{18},\frac{1}{18},\frac{4}{27},\frac{4}{27},\frac{4}{27}]$ so that the largest negative eigenvalue to the associated $Q^{\textrm{MH}}$ is small, precisely $-3.79\times 10^{-2}$.
 The parameters for MH and \texttt{log-Fisher} methods are chosen identically:

-We use the following damping parameter inspired by the Nesterov's accelerated gradient method.
+We again initialize $p(0)$ as the uniform distribution and $\psi_j(0)=-\frac{p_j(0)}{\pi_j}$ and the warm-start is not employed in this experiment.
+In this example, we use the following damping parameter inspired by the Nesterov's accelerated gradient (NAG) method.
 We also set a lower bound on the damping parameter as suggested by \texttt{con-Fisher} method in \Cref{sub:damping}:

-With the above choice of parameters, restart or adaptive step sizes are not needed in this experiment, and we compare the dynamics driven by the relative Fisher information with the MH update.
-As shown in \Cref{fig:twoloop-performance}, the jump process generated by the \texttt{log-Fisher} method exhibits faster convergence and achieves higher accuracy compared to the MH counterpart, when the MH sampling reaches to its accuracy limit $\mathcal{O}(\frac{1}{\sqrt{M}})$.
-Though the ODE integrator via \texttt{log-Fisher} attains machine precision more slowly than that via MH, the convergence rate can potentially be improved by tuning the damping parameter when higher accuracy is desired.
+With the above choice of parameters, neither restarts nor adaptive step sizes are required in this experiment.
+Thus we compare the dynamics driven by the relative Fisher information with those by the MH update.
+As shown in \Cref{fig:twoloop-performance}, the jump process by the \texttt{log-Fisher} method exhibits faster convergence for fixed number of iterations, and achieves higher accuracy than its MH counterpart, particularly once MH sampling reaches its accuracy limit $\mathcal{O}(\frac{1}{\sqrt{M}})$.
+Although the ODE integrator associated with \texttt{log-Fisher} reaches machine precision more slowly than the MH-based integrator, its convergence rate can potentially be accelerated by appropriately tuning the damping parameter.

 In the second example, we compare the jump process on a hypercube graph (see \Cref{fig:hypercube}) of 64 nodes.
 The target distribution is designed to place significant mass at two maximally distant vertices in the hypercube, with the remaining nodes sharing uniformly small mass.
 Specifically, we set $\pi=\frac{1}{Z}[16,1,\ldots,1,\ldots,1,16]$.
 Note that the normalizing constant $Z$ is not required in \texttt{log-Fisher} method.
 The parameters are specified as follows: